tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 ### Wait, there's a TI happening soon?

 This has been a common sentiment from viewers this year and I don't really blame you.
-With the DPC being dismantled, a centralized way to know when/where Dota esports is happening has really been lacking.
-Also, the prize pool this year is basically the same as TI2 (adjusted for inflation), so that big source of publicity is also gone.
+With the DPC being dismantled, a centralized way to know where/when Dota esports is happening has been sorely lacking.
+Also, the prize pool this year is basically the same as TI1/2 (adjusted for inflation), so that big source of publicity is also gone.

 I was originally going to write a big pros/cons list on how the scene has been impacted by the DPC ending, but I procrastinated heavily on writing this article and I need to go to TI rehearsal soon, so here's a real quick version: